-I’m sure you have your own favorite Thanksgiving menu that you serve every year and loads of memories to go with it.
+I’m sure you have your favorite Thanksgiving menu you serve every year and loads of memories to go with it.
 This year, I’m changing things by making a Thanksgiving rosemary wreath.
 I made it years ago, and it went over very well, so I will make it again as one of the many appetizers served.

 My dad is gone now, and he is missed, especially because he was the one who always said the blessing.

 We always serve a medley of olives, tomatoes, & marinated mozzarella cheese in a bowl drenched in extra virgin olive oil.
 But I’m making the dish more festive by making it into a Thanksgiving Rosemary Wreath.
 See below.

 Before I share how I made the rosemary wreath, I’d like to share what’s on our favorite Thanksgiving meal.

 Cooking is a family affair in our house.
 Whether we spend it at my MIL’s house or how we used to celebrate with my relatives in Houston.
 This is our usual Thanksgiving meal.